prestontw/prestontw.github.io/src/content/readings/sans-io-rust.md

 `async/await` in Rust already compiles down to state machines, though.
 I want to play around with these two different approaches and see if one is easier to test, one is easier to write, etc.
+Maybe this is more applicable if one is writing a library?